 - Massive library of games, especially with Oculus Link

-- Affordable price
+- Relatively affordable price

 - Battery life is still pretty short

 - Oculus Link cable isn’t included, and is very expensive

 - All-in-one design:The Meta Quest 2 is able to function indepedently, and so doesn’t require a separate gaming PC to function.

 - Hand-tracking capabilities:Now supports hand tracking, allowing you to navigate menus without controllers.